JoseBenavidesB/JoseBenavidesB/README.md

 - 👋 Hi, I’m @JoseBenavidesB
-- 👀 I want to change my current job (Land Surveyor Engineering) to Software Developer
+- 👀 I want to get my first job as a Software Developer
-- 🌱 I have knowledge in Python, Django, Node.js, React, Javascript, SQL, MongoDB, Html and CSS
+- 🌱 I have knowledge in Django, Node.js, React, Javascript, SQL, MongoDB, Html, CSS, Linux, Docker
 - 💞️ I’m looking to collaborate on project that help me to improve my skills
 - 📫 Send me a message